ThibaultG94/todo-list-app/APIDocumentation.md

     -   **Code**: `500 Internal Server Error`
     -   **Content**: `{ "message": "Internal server error", "result": "<Error Details>" }`

+**Notes**:

+1. To logout a user, send a `POST` request to `/users/logout` with the `refreshToken` in the cookies.
+No request body is required.
+2. This endpoint will clear the `refreshToken` from cookies and delete the corresponding document in the database.

 ### Task Endpoints